 4 garlic cloves peeled and chopped

 1 large red chilli halved lengthways sedges removed and chopped

 2 1/2-3L organic vegetable stock

 Melt the butter in a large saucepan.
 Add the shallots along with a pinch of salt, and sweat gently for 2 minutes.
-Stir in the leek and celery and then add chili and carrots.
+Stir in the leek and celery and then add chilli and carrots.
 Stir 5 minutes.
 Pour in the vegetable stock, orange zest, bay leaves, ginger and soy sauce.
 Reduce the heat to a simmer and cook gently for 30 minutes or until the carrots fall apart when prodded with a fork.

 Remove from the heat and puree the soup in batches in a blender.
 Pour the soup back into the pan and heat gently.
 Squeeze in the orange juice.
 Check for seasoning and flavour, The soup should have a deep, warm and spicy flavour.